 We ask that you provide us with a 40-day notice should you wish to cancel.
-Cancellations should be in writing, via e-mail, fax or mail to the attention of Lauren Hicks.
+Cancellations should be in writing, via e-mail, fax or mail to the attention of Lynn Brown.
 Upon receipt of a notice to cancel within 40 days, we will work with you to reschedule.
 Cancellations received less than 40 days in advance will be subject to non-refunding of tuition and non-rescheduling of the course.

 In the event UAB has to reschedule the course, we will work with you to reschedule at a later date.